CattoFace/barrcodes/documents/blog-building.md

 ---
-title: Building a blog in 2024 with 54 lines of JavaScripts
+title: Building a blog in 2024 with 56 lines of JavaScripts
 author: Barr
 date: 2024-11-17
-description: My “Hello World” post about how I made this blog with no frameworks and dependencies
+description: My “Hello World” post about how I made this blog with no frameworks and client-side dependencies.
 abstract: |
   For a long time I wanted to write more code, but didn't have a good reason to.
   Now I have a solution: dump it all on a blog, maybe someone can learn something from it.